-The Investigations Division has five separate directorates: Medicaid Provider Integrity; Intake Resolution; Law Enforcement; General Investigations; and Internal Affairs.
+The Investigations Division has five separate directorates: Medicaid Provider Integrity; General Investigations; Law Enforcement; Internal Affairs; and Training.

 Medicaid Provider Integrity